dianisley/PythonfromZerotoHero/Web Development/README.md

     from wtforms.validators import DataRequired

-Now that all our imports are properly organized, it is time to define our form that will be represented through a Python Class that we will call Bookform, again we are going to edit the `app.py` file
+:five: Now that all our imports are properly organized, it is time to define our form that will be represented through a Python Class that we will call Bookform, again we are going to edit the `app.py` file

     app.config['SECRET_KEY'] = 'secretkey'